AdaCore/spark2014/docs/ug/gnatprove.rst

  * Errors are issued for |SPARK| violations or other language legality problems, or any other problem which does not allow to proceed to analysis.
+   Errors cannot be suppressed and must be fixed to proceed with analysis.
  * Warnings are issued for any suspicious situation like unused values of variables, useless assignements etc. Warnings are prefixed with the text ``"warning: "`` and can be suppressed with ``pragma Warnings``, see